Improving the efficiency of finite-time memory erasure with potential barrier shaping: Results and discussions

-Memory erasure occurs when the particle makes a passage from one state to the other.
-When the barrier height is significantly greater than the thermal energy \( k_{B}T \), the particle remains confined in one of the potential wells, i.e., at one of the memory states, and is unable to transition between them.
-To make this passage happen, we use a process where we lower the barrier height and apply a tilting force at the same time after the particle has had time to relax.~\cite{D_and_Lutz,Jun_prl_2014,PhysRevResearch_Jun}.
+In the case of the erasure of binary memories, one of the memory states vanishes at the end of the process, while initially, both memory states are present.
+This is an essential step of the irreversible logic operations, in which many (at least two) input memory states are mapped onto one output memory state, thereby erasing information of the starting condition.
+In a physical setup, this mechanism is modeled in a bistable potential where the states of an ensemble of Brownian particles represent the binary memory $0$ and $1$.
+The erasure force is applied to the particles, which are initially distributed in both wells, so as to drive all the particles in the target well or to the desired memory state at the end of the protocol.
+As the particles in the ensemble are indistinguishable, the information about the starting position for each particle is lost during the erasure mechanism.
+When the barrier height of the potential is significantly greater than the thermal energy \( k_{B}T \), the particle remains confined in one of the potential wells, i.e., at one of the memory states, and is unable to transition between them.
+To make the passage happen to the target well, if the particle is initially at the other well, we use a process where we lower the barrier height and apply a tilting force at the same time after the particle has had time to relax.~\cite{Dillenschneider_prl_2009,Jun_prl_2014,PhysRevResearch_Jun}.
 In our applied protocol, we aim for the particles to reside in the right well at the end of the process.
 The tilting force is applied accordingly in the appropriate direction.
 Therefore, following this mechanism, the goal is to erase the memory state $0$, so that ultimately, the memory state $1$ is occupied, starting from an initial steady-state distribution where both the memory states exist.